PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 output.
 This command (which was enabled by `integrating pytest with setuptools
 <https://docs.pytest.org/en/latest/goodpractices.html#integrating-with-setuptools-python-setup-py-test-pytest-runner>`_)
-ensures that the package is set up and `Cython <http://cython.org>`_ code is compiled before the tests are run.
+ensures that the package is set up.
 These tests should be run in a Python environment in which PlasmaPy has not already been installed.

 Command line options for pytest may be passed using the ``-a`` flag.
 For example, if you want to stop pytest after two test failures, return